tomerfiliba/plumbum/docs/color.rst

   2.6 <http://www.curiousefficiency.org/posts/2015/04/stop-supporting-python26.html>`_, feel
   free to use this method.

-Finally, you can also print a color to stdout directly using ``color("string")``.
+Finally, you can also print a color to stdout directly using ``color.print("string")``.
 This has the same syntax as the Python 3 print function.
+In Python 2, if you do not have ``from __future__ import print_function`` enabled, ``color.print_("string")`` is provided as an alternative, following the PyQT convention for method names that match reserved Python syntax.

 An example of safe manipulations::